ScottLNorvell/ScottLNorvell.github.io/_posts/blog/2016-10-7-stubbing-jsonp.md

 On that note, it is possibly a bug that this works in other browsers at all!
 I suppose there is a chance the Chrome or Firefox teams will read this blog post and patch the bug in the next release.
 It is also worth noting that the [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob/Blob) and [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) apis are considered experimental.

 #### Third Party Code Might Change Its Implementation
 The "Hijack the `src`" method is really only recommended to test code that you do not have control over (like third party code).
-It is probably safer and more future-proof to use the "Find and Stub" method for code that you have control over.
+It is probably safer and more future-proof to use the "Find and Stub" method for code that you control.
 It is worth noting that if the third party code you are stubbing refactors to use `setAttribute('src', src)` instead of the `src` setter, "Hijack the `src`" would  stop working.

 ### All Together Now!
 Here is the full example sans comments for your copy-and-paste-style package management purposes.